AlexParamonov/undo/README.md

 end
 ```

-`mutator methods` option defines a list of methods that will trigger storage#put
+`mutator methods` option defines a list of methods that will trigger storing the object state
 By default mutator_methods are `update`, `delete`, `destroy`.
 To append custom mutator_methods use